ucr-riple/TaintTyper/README.md

 `./gradlew publishToMavenLocal`: publish the checker to your local Maven repository.
 This is useful for testing before you publish it elsewhere, such as to Maven Central.

-The UCR Tainting Checker is built upon the Checker Framework.
+The XXX Tainting Checker is built upon the Checker Framework.
 Please see the [Checker Framework Manual](https://checkerframework.org/manual/) for more information about using pluggable type-checkers, including this one.